1965Eric/HarvardX-PH125.2x-Data-Science-Visualization/README.md

 ## Assessment 9 (Data Visualization Principles, Part 1)

 1: Customizing plots - Pie charts

 Pie charts are appropriate:

-A. When we want to display percentages.
+- [ ] A. When we want to display percentages.

-B. When ggplot2 is not available.
+- [ ] B. When ggplot2 is not available.

-C. When I am in a bakery.
+- [ ] C. When I am in a bakery.

-D. Never.
+- [X] D. Never.
 Barplots and tables are always better.

-    Customizing plots - What’s wrong?
+2. Customizing plots - What’s wrong?

-    What is the problem with this plot? distribution
+What is the problem with this plot?

 A. The values are wrong.
 The final vote was 306 to 232.